FuturisticWizard/AeroMat/.bmad-core/tasks/create-brownfield-story.md

 ## Important Notes

 - This task is specifically for brownfield projects with non-standard documentation
-- Always prioritize existing system safety over new features
+- Always prioritize existing system stability over new features
 - When in doubt, add exploration and verification tasks
 - It's better to ask the user for clarification than make assumptions
 - Each story should be self-contained for the dev agent